sitaber/crude-synth/README.md

 Once the dependable are met, simply run `app.py` from within the `crudesynth` directory.

 ### Controls
 All controls are mouse clickalbe.
-To play the synth use your computer keyboard: a,w,s,e,d,f,t,g,y,h,u map to the piano keys as follows:
+To play the synth use your computer keyboard: a,w,s,e,d,f,t,g,y,h,u,j map to the piano keys as follows:
 ```
     |  |w| |e|  |  |t| |y| |u|  |
     |a |_|s|_|d |f |_|g|_|h|_|j |